Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Colorado

-Colorado will add 2.5 million more people eligible for vaccines Friday, as the state expands access to residents 50 and older as well as those with high-risk conditions, Gov. Jared Polis said.
+Colorado will add 2.5 million more people eligible for vaccines Friday by expanding access to residents 50 and older as well as those with high-risk conditions, Gov. Jared Polis said.

 Connecticut